 No money down mortgages with bad credit

-FHA loans are the main option for home buyers with bad credit.
-If you have a 500-579 credit score you can qualify with 10% down.
-If your score is 580 or above you can qualify with just 3.5% down.
+FHA loans are the most likely option for home buyers with bad credit.
+If you have a 500-579 credit score, you can qualify with 10% down.
+If your score is 580 or above, you can qualify with just 3.5% down.
 While you need 3.5% down for FHA, they do allow 100% of the down payment to be a gift.